larastudio/stedding/README.md

 * Mailhog
 *  ngrok

-Now of a live server we won't be needing all, but what still needs to be added is:
+Now on a live server we won't be needing all, but what still needs to be added is:
 * ~~[Node](https://nodejs.org/en/)~~
 * [Beanstalkd](https://github.com/kr/beanstalkd) Work queue
 * [sSMTP](https://wiki.archlinux.org/index.php/SSMTP)